Western Region Growth Plan

 How exposed is the region?

-Break-fix, BluEdge, project, rentals: each has a different P&L profile.
-Actuals sharpen every lever estimate.
+Break-fix, BluEdge, project, rentals.
+Each has a different P&L profile, and actuals sharpen every lever estimate.

 Which service line carries the region?